-Earlier this year our toy trike took to the streets of Knowle West in search of toys, games and stories.
+Our toy trike took to the streets of Knowle West in search of toys, games and stories.
 We then ran a number of free public events and workshops where members of the public could work with artists and technologists to give new life to the old and broken toys by repurposing them and transforming them into new games.
 We held a toy hacking session for families at Knowle West Festival on Filwood Broadway, and several afternoons at our digital making space KWMC: The Factory.

 As Black Friday dawns and Christmas shoppers start the hunt for gifts at bargain prices, a group of artists are encouraging people to breathe new life into old toys – rather than throwing them away to make room for new ones.
 Over the last few months we've been collaborating with artists Ludic Rooms have been touring the streets of Knowle West...